Fourth German Inner Africa Research Expedition: Atlantis theory

 Frobenius assumed that the bronze heads and terracotta figures he found in his excavations at Ife were too sophisticated to have been made by the local people and believed them to be relics from the mythical city of Atlantis.
 After discovering one statue he stated "Before us stood a head of marvellous beauty, wonderfully cast in antique bronze, true to the life, encrusted with a patina of glorious dark green.
 This was, in very deed, the Olokun, Atlantic Africa's Poseidon.
 I was moved to silent melancholy at the thought that this assembly of degenerate and feeble-minded posterity should be the legitimate guardians of so much loveliness".
 He was mistaken however, the statues had in fact been created between the 12th and 15th centuries AD by Ife sculptors.
 Frobenius formally announced his "discovery" of the existence of Atlantis on 29 January 1911 whilst he was in Togo.

 Frobenius published his findings in twelve volumes entitled Atlantis between 1921 and 1928.
 He included an in depth study of Yoruba culture, religion and mythology and his theory that they were descended from then ancient inhabitants of Atlantis.
 Despite removing numerous artefacts Frobenius had no licence to do so and was tried in a Nigerian court for trafficking.
-Six terracotta heads from figures that Frobenius excavated at Ife were acquired by the British Museum in 1927.
+Casts of six terracotta heads from figures that Frobenius excavated at Ife were acquired by the British Museum in 1927; the originals are in Berlin.